 Wheel Offset Calculator

 This Wheel Offset Calculator is a free research application that includes a Wheel and Tire Size calculator and comparison.
 Here you can see by comparison how upsizing, downsizing, or widening your rims and tires affects your wheel offset and vehicle performance of any car, truck, or SUV.
+By entering your current wheel width and offset, you can compare the new wheel's edges to your existing setup, helping you make informed decisions.

 Tire Size Calculator